How To Adapt Your Plans & Rides To New Sledding Realities For The Coming Winter…

 Where Will We Get Gas?

 We can’t assume that all the usual gas stations will still be open.
 Or operating the same hours as before.
+Some local stations don’t have pay at the pump.
 Who knows?
-In some areas, there could even be some fuel delivery delays causing temporary shortages.
+In some remote areas, there could even be some fuel delivery delays causing temporary shortages.
 So my best advice is to always start each ride with a full tank and top up at every opportunity.
 Plus, every sled should carry a full container of extra gas just in case.
 I know this may sound like overkill.
 But as they say, better to be looking at it than for it!

 What Will We Do For Lunch?